Tyler Mane

 Daryl Karolat (born December 8, 1966) is a Canadian actor and retired professional wrestler, better known by the name Tyler Mane.
-He is known for playing Sabretooth in X-Men, Ajax in Troy, and Michael Myers in the remake of Halloween and its sequel Halloween II.
-He appeared as supervillain Blackstar in the 2021 Netflix limited series Jupiter's Legacy.
+He is known for playing supervillain Sabretooth in X-Men (2000), X-Men: The Official Game (2006) and Deadpool & Wolverine (2024), Ajax in Troy (2004), slasher villain Michael Myers in Halloween (2007) and Halloween II (2009), supervillain Blackstar in the Netflix series Jupiter's Legacy (2021) and supervillain Richard Frank / Torminox in the Max series Doom Patrol (2022–2023).

 Professional wrestling career

 Born and raised in Saskatoon, Saskatchewan he graduated from City Park Collegiate Institute.

 As a teenager, Karolat travelled to Calgary, where he trained briefly with Stu Hart.
 He later began training with Red Bastien in 1986, and completed further training with Mando Guerrero.
 Mane began his career in 1986 under the name "Skywalker Nitron" in his native Canada.
-In 1987 he wrestled as Skyhigh Lee in Pacific Northwest Wrestling (Portland), billed from California.
+In 1987 he wrestled as Sky High Lee in Pacific Northwest Wrestling (Portland), billed from California.

 In 1987, he wrestled in South Africa, which resulted in an invitation to wrestle for Joint Promotions in the United Kingdom, where he arrived in November.
 Billed as "'Sky' Walker" he appeared in one match on ITV, a disqualification loss to Pat Roach.
 His furious reaction to the referee's decision was later incorporated into the standalone wrestling show's title sequence.

 The following year, he toured New Japan Pro-Wrestling as "Gully Gaspar", alongside Billy and Barry as a bunch of hockey-masked pirates managed by KY Wakamatsu.
 He could also be seen in WCW occasionally as the bodyguard of the tag team Doom along with Woman late in 1989, specifically Starrcade 1989.

 In 1990, Karolat began wrestling in Puerto Rico and toured with All Japan Pro Wrestling, where he participated in the World's Strongest Tag Determination League.
 He then joined the Mexican promotion Consejo Mundial de Lucha Libre.

 In 1993, he signed with World Championship Wrestling, under the name "Big Sky" and teamed with Vinnie Vegas.
 After Vegas left WCW to become Diesel in the WWF, Mane was left in limbo and left WCW by the end of the year.
 In 1994, he joined Herb Abrams' Universal Wrestling Federation and became the only UWF MGM Grand Champion, defeating Steve Ray to win the vacant title.
 After Abrams' death and eventual dissolving of the UWF in 1996, Mane retired.